-- Your eye surgeon will also check the pachymetry or thickness of your cornea with ultrasound.
+- Your team will also check the pachymetry or thickness of your cornea.

-- Our laser eye surgeon will screen your eyes for any ocular disease and also review your medical history to see if there are any contraindications to surgery.
+- Our laser eye doctor will screen your eyes for any ocular disease and also review your medical history to see if there are any contraindications to surgery.

 - We want all of your questions and concerns to be answered so there will be extra time made in this consultation to answer your PRK or LASIK eye surgery questions.

 - After your laser vision consultation, you will meet with one of our LASIK coordinators to answer any scheduling or financing questions that you may have.

 - Dr. Pham likes to triple check your PRK or LASIK surgery measurements before your Irvine or Newport Beach based PRK or LASIK operation.
 You can have your second check the day of the initial consultation or schedule it another day.
 During your second check/consultation, your eyes will be dilated as well.
 Dr. Pham then repeats all of your measurements again the day of surgery.

 Your PRK Surgery Day at the Orange County Laser Eye Center - Finally!

 For patients who have custom PRK surgery, the surgery may be the easiest part!
 Often, the recovery for custom PRK is the hardest part.
 It is understandable that you may be a little nervous, anxious, or even excited the day of your custom PRK surgery with the Orange County LASIK Institute.
 Our team and staff will do everything in our power to make the experience as comfortable as possible.